mpgirro/stalla/README.md

 ```

 The `parse()` function will return a parsed `Podcast?`, which may be `null` if parsing was unsuccessful.
 It will also throw an exception if parsing
-fails catastrhopically (e.g., the source is a `File` that doesn't exist).
+fails catastrophically (e.g., the source is a `File` that doesn't exist).

 In Java, all overloads of `parse()` are available as static methods.